 - Multi-agency cooperation will be effective in ensuring that provision meets the individual needs of our children.

 - Continue to work closely with parents to listen to their views so as to build on children’s previous experiences, knowledge, understanding and skills so that they develop in all aspects of the curriculum.

 We follow the Newham Admissions procedure and are particularly keen to welcome children with a range of additional needs.
 We always endeavour to ensure that provision is made to cater for their needs.
 All children with SEND, EAL and MAP play a full part in the daily life of the school and are encouraged to join in all activities.
 If additional provision is necessary, the parents/carers are always consulted.
 At the admissions interview with the Child Welfare and Inclusion Officer the parents are able to inform the school of any additional needs that their child may have.
 The vast majority of children who have identified special educational needs learn with support in mainstream classrooms.

-Currently we have an additional class for children whose needs are better met in a small class setting, in order to completely personalise their learning and maximise their individual progress.
+We currently have an inclusion class for children on roll whose needs are better met in a small class setting, in order to completely personalise their learning and maximise their individual progress.
 This is run using a semi-formal curriculum.